-As the pictures imply, the idea of probability is to allocate a number to every subset of Ω that reflects how likely we are to obtain an outcome in this subset.
-Imagine that all of Ω is given a cake: the idea of probability is to distribute a piece of cake to each item in Ω .
+As the pictures imply, the idea of probability is to allocate a number to every subset of $\Omega$ that reflects how likely we are to obtain an outcome in this subset.
+Imagine that all of $\Omega$ is given a cake: the idea of probability is to distribute a piece of cake to each item in $\Omega$ .
 Some items might get more cake than others, reflecting that the corresponding events are more likely to occur.
-This is why we talk about probability distributions: a probability distribution describes how much 'cake' is given to each subset of Ω .
+This is why we talk about probability distributions:

-Definition: A probability distribution allocates an amount of probability to every possible subset of Ω .
+Definition: A probability distribution allocates an amount of probability to every possible subset of $\Omega$ .

 This idea is formalized in the following three Axioms, which constitute the definition of a probability distribution.
-A rule for allocating probability to subsets of Ω is a valid probability distribution if and only if it satisfies the following three axioms or conditions.
+A rule for allocating probability to subsets of $\Omega$ is a valid probability distribution if and only if it satisfies the following three axioms or conditions.

-Axiom 1: $\mathbb{P}(\Omega) = 1$.
+Axiom 1: $\mathbb{P}(\Omega) = 1.$

-- This means that the total amount of 'cake' available is 1. - It also makes it clear that probability depends on the sample space, Ω , and has no meaning unless Ω is defined first.
+- This means that the total amount of 'cake' available is 1. - It also makes it clear that